How to Save Money As Consumer Prices Keep Rising

 For instance, we’ve found that some laundry products—washers, dryers, and detergents—waste money.
 So here are some tips to avoid them.

-We also have a CR Deals site, which lists sales on products we recommend, as well as a monthly column on products that are on deep discount.
-In August, for instance, you can find sales in 11 product categories, including vacuums, grills, and laptops.
+We also have the CR Deals page, which lists sales on products we recommend, as well as a monthly column on products that are on deep discount.
+In September, for instance, you can find sales in 21 product categories, including refrigerators, grills, and smart speakers.

 And Consumer Reports members can find out when to buy an array of products by using CR’s Best Time to Buy guide.

-Editor’s Note: This article has been updated with the latest government inflation numbers.
+Editor’s Note: This article has been updated with the latest federal government inflation numbers.